maclobdell/maclobdell.github.io/index.md

 ## Need help with your IoT projects?

-Contact [SpinDance](https://spindance.com) for IoT Training, Consulting, Architecture Design, and Development Services.
+Contact me on LinkedIn for IoT Consulting, Training, Architecture, or Development